i30817/rhdndat/README.rst

 rhdndat [-h] [-o output file] [-d xml file] [-i] [-t] search-path rom-type

 positional arguments:
-  -s                directory tree to search for (rom, patches and version) files
+  s                directory tree to search for (rom, patches and version) files

                     If there is no tuple but a patch of the form 'rom_filename.reset.xdelta' is found, rom is assumed to be hardpatched, -d will search for the checksum of the reseted rom and the output will be the checksums of 'rom'

-  -r                extension (without dot) of roms to find patches for
+  r                extension (without dot) of roms to find patches for

 optional arguments:
   -h, --help      show this help message and exit